-- (D) determine the meaning of foreign words or phrases used frequently in English such as status quo, déjà vu, avant-garde, and coup d'état; - (E) use multiple-meaning words, homographs, homophones, and commonly confused terms correctly; and - (F) investigate expressions such as idioms and word relationships such as antonyms, synonyms, and analogies. - (4) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--fluency.
-The student is expected to adjust fluency when reading grade-level text based on the reading purpose. - (5) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--self-sustained reading.
+- (D) determine the meaning of foreign words or phrases used frequently in English such as status quo, déjà vu, avant-garde, and coup d'état; - (E) use multiple-meaning words, homographs, homophones, and commonly confused terms correctly; and - (F) investigate expressions such as idioms and word relationships such as antonyms, synonyms, and analogies. - (4) Developing and sustaining foundational language skills: listening, speaking, reading, and writing-fluency.
+The student is expected to adjust fluency when reading grade-level text based on the reading purpose. - (5) Developing and sustaining foundational language skills: listening, speaking, reading, and writing-self-sustained reading.
 The student reads grade-appropriate texts independently.
-The student is expected to self-select text and read independently for a sustained period of time. - (6) Comprehension skills: listening, speaking, reading, writing, and thinking using multiple texts.
-The student uses metacognitive skills to both develop and deepen comprehension of increasingly complex texts.
-Based on the student's language proficiency level, the student is expected to: - (A) establish purpose for reading assigned and self-selected texts; - (B) generate questions about text before, during, and after reading to deepen understanding and gain information; - (C) make, correct, or confirm predictions using text features, characteristics of genre, and structures: - (D) create mental images to deepen understanding; - (E) make connections to personal experiences, ideas in other texts, and society; - (F) make inferences and use evidence to support understanding; - (G) evaluate details read to determine key ideas; - (H) synthesize information to create new understanding; and - (I) monitor comprehension and make adjustments such as re-reading, using background knowledge, asking questions, and annotating when understanding breaks down. - (7)Response skills: listening, speaking, reading, writing, and thinking using multiple texts.
+The student is expected to self-select text and read independently for a sustained period of time. - (6) Comprehension skills: listening, speaking, reading, and writing using multiple texts.
+The student uses metacognitive skills to comprehend text with increasing depth and complexity.
+Based on the student's language proficiency level, the student is expected to: - (A) establish purpose for reading assigned and self-selected texts; - (B) generate questions about text before, during, and after reading to deepen understanding and gain information; - (C) make, correct, or confirm predictions using text features, characteristics of genre, and structures; - (D) create mental images to deepen understanding; - (E) make connections to personal experiences, ideas in other texts, and society; - (F) make inferences and use evidence to support understanding; - (G) evaluate details read to determine key ideas; - (H) synthesize information to create new understanding; and - (I) monitor comprehension and make adjustments such as re-reading, using background knowledge, asking questions, and annotating when understanding breaks down. - (7) Response skills: listening, speaking, reading, and writing using multiple texts.
 The student responds to an increasingly challenging variety of sources that are read, heard, or viewed.
-Based on the student's language proficiency level, the student is expected to: - (A) describe personal connections to a variety of sources, including self-selected texts; - (B) write responses that demonstrate understanding of texts, including comparing texts within and across genres; - (C) use text evidence to support an appropriate response; - (D) paraphrase and summarize texts in ways that maintain meaning and logical order; - (E) interact with sources in meaningful ways such as notetaking, annotating, freewriting, or illustrating; - (F) respond using acquired content and academic vocabulary as appropriate; - (G) discuss and write about the explicit or implicit meanings of text; - (H) respond orally or in writing with appropriate register, vocabulary, tone, and voice; - (I) reflect on and adjust responses as new evidence is presented; - (J) defend or challenge authors' claims using relevant text evidence; and
+Based on the student's language proficiency level, the student is expected to: - (A) describe personal connections to a variety of sources, including self-selected texts; - (B) write a response with accurate and relevant text evidence and commentary to compare texts within and across genres; - (C) use text evidence to support an appropriate response; - (D) paraphrase and summarize texts in ways that maintain meaning and logical order; - (E) interact with sources in meaningful ways such as notetaking, annotating, freewriting, or illustrating; - (F) respond using acquired content and academic vocabulary as appropriate; - (G) discuss and write about the explicit or implicit meanings of text; - (H) respond orally or in writing with appropriate register, vocabulary, tone, and voice; - (I) reflect on and adjust responses as new evidence is presented; - (J) defend or challenge authors' claims using relevant text evidence; and